joinpursuit/Pursuit-Core-DSA/lessons/Trees/web/Intro to trees and BST.md

 **Exercise**:

-* Write a function `searchInTree` that searches a tree for a value and returns true or false depending on whether or not the value was found.
-Your function signature would be `searchInTree(root, value)`.
+* Write a function `treeIncludes` that searches a tree for a value and returns true or false depending on whether or not the value was found.
+Your function signature would be `treeIncludes(root, value)`.
 Use any of the traversal algorithms.
-* Write a function `inOrderToArray` that traverses a tree in-order a returns an array with its values
+* Write a function `treeToArrayInOrder` that traverses a tree in-order a returns an array with its values.
 * What is the time complexity of these algorithms?

 ### Binary Search Tree (BST)